LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/9.2-Typescript_Intro/README.md

 #### Properties

 - `name` and `age`: These are properties of the `Employee` class.
 They represent the name and age of an employee and are both of type `string` and `number` respectively.
+- We can make all properties of a interface optional by adding `?` after the property name.
+This is useful when we want to make some properties optional in the class that implements the interface.

 #### Constructor